laravel-notification-channels/twitter/README.md

 ### Setting up the Twitter service

 You will need to [create](https://apps.twitter.com/) a Twitter app in order to use this channel.
 Within in this app you will find the `keys and access tokens`.
 Place them inside your `.env` file.
-In order to load them add this to your `config.services.php` file:
+In order to load them, add this to your `config/services.php` file:

 ```php
 ...